couchbase/sync_gateway/README.md

 There is currently an edge case where after a user is granted access to a new channel, their client will not automatically sync with pre-existing documents in that channel (that they didn't have access to before.)
 The workaround is for the client to do a one-shot sync from only that new channel, which having no checkpoint will start over from the beginning and fetch all the old documents.

+#### Programmatic Authorization

+It is possible for documents to grant users access to channels.
+A typical example is a document representing a shared resource (like a chat room or photo gallery), which has a property like `members` that lists the users who should have access to that resource.
+If the documents belonging to that resource are all tagged with a specific channel, then a channel-map function can be used to detect the membership property and assign access to the users listed in it:

+	function(doc) {
+		if (doc.type == "chatroom") {
+			access(doc.channel_id, doc.members)
+		}
+	}

+In this example, a chat room is represented by a document with a "type" property "chatroom".
+The "channel_id" property names the associated channel (with which the actual chat messages will be tagged), and the "members" property lists the users who have access.

 ## Schema